 With concern over such contaminants, countries like the Netherlands and Canada require gamma-irradiation of cannabis flowers provided to patients thru their medical cannabis programs.
 Both researchers Hazekamp and Russo note a 10% loss of caryophyllene as this process affects terpenoid concentration.
 Dr. Russo notes as the final bullet on the slide that fungal growth is generally controlled via lower humidity.

-About 10 minutes into the video, the doctor made a comment stating that PAHs could be eliminated from cannabis vapor but no research to date has shown such.
-Follow up discussions with Dr. Russo via email did yield some information regarding PAHs and they can totally be eliminated by vaping at lower temperatures using quality components and quality material.
+About 10 minutes into the video, the doctor made a comment stating that PAHs could be eliminated from cannabis aroma but no research to date has shown such.
+Follow up discussions with Dr. Russo via email did yield some information regarding PAHs and they can totally be eliminated by heating at lower temperatures using quality components and quality material.
 This just hasn’t been documented to date in any studies.